-Misaligned incentives just don't work/create bad outcomes.
+Misaligned incentives just don't work and create bad outcomes.

 I'm not that wild about crowd-funding.
 I just don't think there is enough responsibility conveyed through the mechanism.
 Particularly if you compare it to someone who say borrows money from their family and friends.
 That's pressure in a way that 1,000 people's credit card charges just isn't.

-I've done two things, a 3D printer and a Pizza Oven, on two different platforms.
+I've funded two things, a 3D printer and a Pizza Oven, on two different platforms.
 But basically both went the same way.
 They took way longer than promised.
 And then neither worked as advertised.

 So much so that I wanted my money back on both.
 But you can't charge back something when the delivery takes years from the charge!